nikeee/node-ts/README.md

 -----------------

 * TeamSpeakClient.send is the main method that executes a command.
-An array with options, an object with parameters and a callback-function can be passed to the send-function.
-The callback-function takes two parameters: err (which contains an object like {id: 1, msg: "failed"} if there was an error) and response, which is an object which contains the answer sent by the server (if there was any).
+An array with options and an object with parameters can be passed to the send-function.
+The functioon returns a Q promise.
+See the TypeScript file for more information.
 * Every TeamSpeakClient-instance is an EventEmitter.
 You can install listeners to the "connect", "close" and the "error"-event.
 The error-event will only be fired if there was socket-error, not if a sent command failed.